garrandall/popular-music-data/tracks/don-t-mess-with-my-man-nivea-brian-brandon-casey.md

 I'ma be the one to bring it to ya
 Here's a little advice for you, find your own girl

-Nivea:

 Girl I'm warning you, if you want my man
-You should just keep ya hands to yourself, now-now
+You should just keep ya hands to yourself, now now

-Brian/Brandon:

 And playa I'm warnin' you, if you want my girl
 I suggest that you look but don't touch, now-now

-Nivea: It was hard to find a brotha that was down for me, don't mess with my man Brian/Brandon: It's hard to find a girl that's really down for me, don't mess Wit my girl
-Nivea: Hard to find a brotha that was down for me, don't mess wit my man Brian/Brandon: So hard to find a girl that's down for me, don't mess with my Girl
+It was hard to find a brotha that was down for me, don't mess with my man It's hard to find a girl that's really down for me, don't mess with my girl Hard to find a brotha that was down for me, don't mess with my man So hard to find a girl that's down for me, don't mess with my girl

-Chorus:

 If you mess with my man
 I'ma be the one to bring it to ya